WeirdConstructor/wdem-tracker/README.md

-WDemTracker - A music tracker which uses wave-sickle as audio Backend
+WDemTracker - A music tracker which uses wave-sickle as audio backend
 =====================================================================

 This is a crate that provides an editor and tracker backend for use in other